This article was first published June 5, 2014.

 "I've always been kind of a nerdy guy, and all of a sudden there's this crowd around me, and they're not beating me up," Cross said.
 "I thought, 'This is great.'"

-Cross researched books on magic at the library and eventually expanded his magical performance from junior high hallways to street performances, setting up a cardboard sign in front of his house that read "Free magic show."
-Cars would stop, Cross would perform a trick, and he said occasionally the gracious participant would leave a tip -- a dollar or two.
+Cross researched books on magic at the library and eventually expanded his magical performance from junior high hallways to street performances, setting up a cardboard sign in front of his house that read "Free magic show.

 Which leads to the clown.
 Cross was standing by his cardboard sign one day when, in a bizarre coincidence, a rabbit showed up.
 Cross took in the rabbit, but their home already had a lot of pets, he said, so he was relieved when there was a knock on the door.
 Behind the door was a clown, looking for her lost rabbit.